jundalisay/superblist/content/en/research/socrates/meno/chapter-04.md

 MENO: Yes.

+{{< l a="Socrates" >}}
-SOCRATES: And if there have been always true thoughts in him, both at the time when he was and was not a man, which only need to be awakened into knowledge by putting questions to him, his soul must have always possessed this knowledge, for he always either was or was not a man?
+If there have been always true thoughts in him, both at the time when he was and was not a man, which only need to be awakened into knowledge by putting questions to him, his soul must have always possessed this knowledge, for he always either was or was not a man?
+{{< /l >}}

 MENO: Obviously.

+{{< l a="Socrates" >}}
-SOCRATES: And if the truth of all things always existed in the soul, then the soul is immortal.
+If the truth of all things always existed in the soul, then the soul is immortal.
 Wherefore be of good cheer, and try to recollect what you do not know, or rather what you do not remember.
+{{< /l >}}

 MENO: I feel, somehow, that I like what you are saying.

+{{< l a="Socrates" >}}
-SOCRATES: And I, Meno, like what I am saying.
+I, Meno, like what I am saying.
 Some things I have said of which I am not altogether confident.
 But that we shall be better and braver and less helpless if we think that we ought to enquire, than we should have been if we indulged in the idle fancy that there was no knowing and no use in seeking to know what we do not know;—that is a theme upon which I am ready to fight, in word and deed, to the utmost of my power.
+{{< /l >}}

 MENO: There again, Socrates, your words seem to me excellent.